vis-kid/octopress_drafts_previewer/source/_posts/2015-12-13-AntiPatterns-Basics-Rails-Models.markdown

 ### Law of Demeter

-These are models that are kinda too nosy and want to gather too much information about other models.
+These are models that are kinda super nosy and want to gather too much information about other objects / models.
 That is in stark contrast to one of the most fundamental ideas in Object Oriented Programming—encapsulation.
 We rather want to strive for self-contained classes / models that manage their internal affairs themselves as much as possible.
 In terms of programming concepts, these voyeuristic models basically violate the “Principle of Least Knowledge”, aka the “Law of Demeter”—however you wanna pronounce it.

 Why is this a problem?
 It is a form of duplication—a subtle one—and also leads to code that is a lot more brittle than anticipated.
 The Law of Demeter is pretty much the most reliable code smell that you can always attack without being worried about the possible downsides.
-I guess calling this one “The Law” was not as pretentious as it might sound at first.
-Dig into this one, you will need it a lot in your projects.
-It basically states that in term of objects, you can call methods on your objects friend but not on your friend’s friend.
+I guess calling this one a “law” was not as pretentious as it might sound at first.
+Dig into this smell, you will need it a lot in your projects.
+It basically states that in terms of objects, you can call methods on your objects friend but not on your friend’s friend.
 This is a common way to explain it and it all boils down to using not more than a single dot for your method calls.

 #### Law of Demeter violations